Shivakiran1122/javafullstack/UnitTesting.md

  In mocking the dependencies are replaced by closely controlled replacements objects that simulate the behaviour of the real ones.<br/>
  There are three main possiable types of replacment objects- fakes,stubs and mocks.<br/>
  There are 2 types of mocking frameworks are available.<br/>
- 1.stub based mock Frameworks( ex: Easy Mock). ( here some  functionlities are not supported if method is final method, private methods cannot be mocked)
+ 1.stub based mock Frameworks( ex: Easy Mock). ( here some  functionlities are not supported if method is final method, private methods cannot be mocked)<br/>
- 2.ByteCode Manipulation Based Mock Frameworks(Ex power Mock).
+ 2.ByteCode Manipulation Based Mock Frameworks(Ex power Mock).<br/>